/etc/nginx/sites-available/example.com

 Nginx is the most widely deployed web server and reverse proxy, powering over 30% of all websites.
 Its event-driven architecture handles thousands of concurrent connections with minimal memory.
 This guide covers server blocks, reverse proxy setup, SSL/TLS termination, load balancing, caching, and gzip compression — the building blocks of production Nginx configurations.
+For a side-by-side with the alternative, see Nginx vs Apache, or jump to the Nginx cheat sheet for one-line snippets.

 How Do Server Blocks Work?